-9.35 Any restrictive funding arrangements undertaken by an issuer and/or any of its subsidiaries must comply with paragraph 11.60.
+9.24 Any restrictive funding arrangements undertaken by an issuer and/or any of its subsidiaries must comply with paragraph 11.60.

-Appendix to Section 9 In addition to the requirements of paragraphs 9.20 to 9.24, a Category 1 circular must include the information required by the table set out in the Appendix to this section.
+Appendix to Section 9 - Contents of Circular

+1 The working capital statement and, where relevant, information on group prospects and any profit forecast, must be prepared on the basis that the acquisition or disposal has taken place.

+2 When issuing securities, disclosure regarding major shareholders and directors’ interests in securities must be provided on existing share capital and as enlarged, by the securities for which listing is sought.

+3 Where a circular and a PLS is required, a single document may be issued that includes listing particulars.

+4 If securities are being issued as consideration and a Category 1 circular is required, then listing will not be granted for those securities until shareholders’ approval has been obtained.

-The following table identifies the information required to be included in a Category 1 circular (in addition to that required by paragraph 9.20 to 9.33) in respect of the issuer and the undertaking, the subject of the transaction, by reference to certain paragraphs of Sections 7 and 8.
-Information denoted by a * is required.
+5 The following table identifies the information required to be included in a Category 1 circular (in addition to that required by paragraph 9.17 to 9.2033) in respect of the issuer and the undertaking, the subject of the transaction, by reference to certain paragraphs of Sections 7 and 8.
+Information denoted by * is required.